monicaivan25/HiltPoC/README.md

 @AndroidEntryPoint
 class ExampleActivity : AppCompatActivity() { ... }
 ```
 > @AndroidEntryPoint generates an individual component for each class in your project.
-These components can receive dependencies from their respective parents, as per the component hierarchy:
+These components can receive dependencies from their respective parents, but not from their children, as per the component hierarchy:
 ![component hierarchy](https://developer.android.com/images/training/dependency-injection/hilt-hierarchy.svg)